 I recently had the pleasure of visiting the Cyclete headquarters located in the San Francisco Bay area.
 Upon arriving, Mr. Ascher kindly gave me the grand tour of his workshop.
 He started with showing me the painted frames and the high-quality components that are used on the Cyclete.
-I could immediately tell that superior thought and design had gone into this bike.
+I could immediately tell that superior thought and design had gone into this stand-up bike.
 The frames are absolutely beautiful, and all components used are top-notch.

 After our introduction and my tour of Steven’s workshop, it was time to test ride the Cyclete.
 Steven loaded up two of his Cycletes onto his 1UP rack, and we headed to a paved bike trail nearby.
 The Cycletes had big 29+ tires that I was excited to try.